 “He is going to rise into the White House on a wave of terror hysteria and he is going to be in a position to push the neocon policies that came from the inside job of 9/11,” Barrett said.
 “That is the war on Islam, the doubling or more of the military budget, ramping up of support for Zionism and Israel.”

 The analyst said people behind the creation of the Daesh Takfiri terrorist group and similar terror organizations were responsible for the latest surge in attacks over the world.

 “I don’t know whether or not Trump knows this, but if he did, he would not have the courage to speak up and I see a very dark future for the United States as Trump and terror hysteria are simultaneously rising,” the academic concluded.

-Posted by Kevin Barrett on May 21, 2016, With 8398 Reads Filed under Democracy & Elections, Of Interest.
+Posted by Kevin Barrett on May 21, 2016, With 8402 Reads Filed under Democracy & Elections, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.